RESEARCH STARTER

 The Country

 South Africa is located at the southern tip of the continent of Africa and is the most economically advanced country in Africa.
 Its economy has been heavily dependent on energy-intensive industries such as mining and manufacturing.
-In 2023, the gross domestic product of South Africa was $862.981 billion and the country ranked as the world’s thirty-third largest economy.
+In 2024, South Africa’s gross domestic product (GDP) totaled approximately $401 billion, placing it among the world’s forty largest economies by nominal value.
 The prominent land features in the country are a vast interior plateau rimmed by rugged hills and a narrow coastal plain.
 Key resources include platinum group metals, gold, coal, diamond, chromium, manganese, vanadium, nickel, antimony, iron ore, phosphates, tin, uranium, and copper.

 Platinum Group Metals